mark-sed/proto-typed/README.md

 print(y++"\n") // Incorrect value - string read as int
 ```

+Any type, unlike maybe type, is checked as an address and not a value (as it is only known to the user what type is stored there).

 ## Syntax

 Proto-typed aims for having a simple syntax, that allows good code readability and writing, as it's main purpose is prototyping and small programs.